Thank you for taking interest in events at the Museum and Mill! Using menu on the left, find out what’s going on each month.

 This exhibition tells the story of young men in the early nineteenth century who took opportunities offered by the cod fishing industry in Newfoundland to leave the poverty at home in Sturminster Newton and start a new life..
 “Swanskin” was a thick felted woollen cloth produced in Dorset and the south west and traded for use by fishermen.
 The exhibition showcases the results of a joint project with pupils at the High School and collaboration with schools and museums in Newfoundland, funded by the Association of Independent Museums.

-Entry costs £4, hot and cold drinks available at the bar.
+Hot and cold drinks available at the bar

 Changes in methods of measurement from the use of body parts to gauge size and numbers of barley grains to assess weight or quantity to modern, scientifically defined SI units and the transition from imperial to metric.